Working remotely has a lot of advantages, but it’s far from perfect. Here’s what we’ve learned in our journey as a remote team.

 As soon as I opened up my search to include the rest of the country, I found the right employees very quickly.

-Our first two engineering hires were made within the next few weeks, and they’re still with Groove today.
+Our first two engineering hires were made within the next few weeks.

-But our team is happy, and one of the things we all appreciate is the freedom to spend time doing the things that are important to us beyond our jobs.
+But our quarterly employee surveys say that our team is happy, and one of the things we all appreciate is the freedom to spend time doing the things that are important to us beyond our jobs.

-Aside from that, our team works when and where they want to.
+Aside from those, our team works when and where they want to.
 And we all have other commitments.

 Most of us are married or in serious relationships.

-Two of our team members have babies (read: second full-time jobs).
+Many of our team members have babies or small children (read: second full-time jobs).

 Another is engaged to a nurse whose schedule changes every week.
 Their lives are made a lot easier by the fact that he’s able to work the same hours as her (sometimes, that means early mornings, evenings or weekends) and get time off when she does (usually weekdays).